jiaxuanlyu/Python_reviewNotes/distinctValues_replaceValues.md

 |黄牛,牦牛,马,羊,猪 | 2|
 | 马 | 1 |

 `.nunique()` could also be used here to check whether data is replaced or not.

+`.drop()` could also be used to drop rows and columns.
+[Documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.drop.html).